opiter09/Fossil-Fighters-Documentation/README.md

 Finally, here's a spot to credit those other than I who have figured stuff out:
-- APOPHENIA worked out the hit-based damage and FP values, the use of rank 8/10 values in the stats section, and the existence of a value for alphabetical order
+- APOPHENIA worked out the hit-based damage and FP values, the use of rank 8/10 values in the stats section, the existence of a value for alphabetical order, and the secrets behind FF1's kaseki_defs file.